sheha/aws-flask-micro/README.md

 Here is a screenshot of a successful deployment:
 ![Alt text](EBS.jpg "RDS details")

-The app is available at:
+This app is available for testing and playing around at:
 ```http://awsflaskmicro.eu-central-1.elasticbeanstalk.com```

 With my public repo here: